frontend-workflow-cloud-compiler/docs/docs/server.md

 `yarn --cwd node_modules/unglue-server/ run start`

-*If you want to, you can add following code to your package.json to shorten the command to yarn start:*
+*If you want to, you can add following code to your package.json to shorten the command to `yarn start`:*

 ```
 "scripts": {